Harness the power of copy number variant detection with Chromosomal Microarray Analysis

-One of the first laboratories to offer CMA testing in a clinical setting, Baylor Genetics has analyzed over 100,000 microarrays.
+As one of the first laboratories to offer CMA testing, Baylor Genetics has performed over 100,000 CMA tests.

-Chromosomal microarray analysis (CMA) provides comprehensive genetic testing for the most common chromosomal conditions as well as a large number of severe genetic conditions not detected by traditional chromosome analysis.
-This test explores chromosomes in detail to help detect genetic conditions that cause significant disabilities.
+Chromosomal Microarray Analysis (CMA) test examines chromosomes in detail to help detect genetic conditions that cause significant disabilities.
 Baylor Genetics evaluates the entire human genome for regions that contain too many or too few copies of genetic material.

-Baylor Genetics provides two postnatal CMA options: CMA – High-resolution (HR) + Single Nucleotide Polymorphism (SNP) Screen and CMA – HR.
 When we receive your patient’s sample, it is analyzed against a control to determine differences in copy number variations (deletions or duplications).
-The location and type of change will often dictate the cause of your patient’s health condition.
+The location and type of change will often determine the cause of your patient’s health condition.

 Postnatal CMA